Patrice O'Neal: Personal life

 O'Neal was engaged to actress Vondecarlo Brown at the time of his death.
-As he admitted on The Opie and Anthony Show, on April 25, 2008, he was legally precluded from owning a firearm.
-Ostensibly, this was due to his previous conviction for statutory rape, which he also talked about extensively on Opie and Anthony.

 Death

 On the morning of October 19, 2011, O'Neal phoned his fiancée Vondecarlo Brown to tell her he could not move his legs.
 He was rushed to Jersey City Medical Center and later Englewood Hospital in Englewood, New Jersey, where doctors performed surgery to remove a blood clot in his head.
 He lost his ability to speak, and later his ability to move, communicating for a time by eye movements before also losing this ability.
 Doctors stated that he would likely remain permanently paralyzed and unable to speak if he survived.
 News of the stroke he had suffered was made public on Opie and Anthony a week later.

-At 7:00 am on November 29, 2011, O'Neal died of complications from his stroke, which was caused by the type 2 diabetes he had since his early 20s.
+O'Neal died at 7:00 am on November 29, 2011, of complications from his stroke, which was caused by the type 2 diabetes he had had since his early 20s.
 He was 41 years old.
 At the time, he had been trying to address his health issues by experimenting with veganism, replacing sugary food with sugar-free substitutes, and abandoning other sweets and soda.
-His funeral was held on December 5 at New York's Park Avenue Christian Church and was attended by Chris Rock, Colin Quinn, Nick DiPaolo, Artie Lange, Louis C.K., Jim Norton, Dave Attell, Dane Cook, Bill Burr, Wanda Sykes, Gregg Hughes, Anthony Cumia, Jay Oakerson and Kevin Hart.
+His funeral was held on December 5 at New York's Park Avenue Christian Church and was attended by, among others, Chris Rock, Colin Quinn, Nick DiPaolo, Artie Lange, Louis C.K., Jim Norton, Dave Attell, Dane Cook, Bill Burr, Wanda Sykes, Gregg Hughes, Anthony Cumia, Rich Vos, Jay Oakerson and Kevin Hart.

-The day after O'Neal's death, comedians gathered to eulogize him on Opie and Anthony, including Bill Burr, Robert Kelly, Colin Quinn, Joe Rogan, Dave Attell, Jim Florentine, Russ Meneve, Joe DeRosa, Amy Schumer, Kurt Metzger, and Louis C.K.
-The channel dedicated its programming that weekend to O'Neal, airing a 16-hour special titled A Tribute to Patrice O'Neal featuring some of his best appearances, along with memories from fellow comedians.
-Comedy Central aired his special Elephant in the Room on November 30 in the wake of his death.
+The day after O'Neal's death, comedians gathered to eulogize him on Opie and Anthony, including Bill Burr, Robert Kelly, Colin Quinn, Joe Rogan, Dave Attell, Rich Vos, Jim Florentine, Russ Meneve, Joe DeRosa, Amy Schumer, Kurt Metzger, and Louis C.K.
+The channel dedicated its programming that weekend to O'Neal, airing a 16-hour special, A Tribute to Patrice O'Neal, featuring some of his best appearances, along with memories from fellow comedians.
+That evening, Comedy Central broadcast his special Elephant in the Room.
 Rolling Stone ran a four-page article about O'Neal's career and death in its February 2012 issue.
-In June 2012, Norton dedicated his 1-hour EPIX comedy special Please Be Offended to O'Neal.
+In June 2012, Norton dedicated his one-hour EPIX comedy special Please Be Offended to O'Neal.
 On September 23, 2012, during the 64th Primetime Emmy Awards, O'Neal was remembered during the "In Memoriam" tribute.